Shashikumar-r/Shashikumar-r/README.md

 <h2 style="font-family: Arial, sans-serif; color: #4CAF50;">👨‍💻 About Me</h2>
 <p align="justify">
 I am a recent B.E graduate in Computer Science and Engineering from <b>Vemana Institute of Technology</b>.
-My technical skills span across Python, data analysis, front-end development, basic machine learning, and basic back-end development.
+My technical skills span across Python, data analysis, front-end development, machine learning, and Aspiring Data Scientist.
 I have published a paper on an AI Image Generator and completed an internship as an AI/ML intern at Airobosoft Company.
 I enjoy creating CGI and VFX as a hobby, which has further enhanced my creative and technical abilities.
 </p>
 <hr>